What To Say To A Client Who Is Leaving

 An in-depth article that examines not only the benefits of client retention but the fact that loyalty online is actually built on trust, not price.

-- Losing clients can feel like a betrayal but don’t let your emotion influence your professional response.
+- When a client is leaving it can feel like a betrayal but don’t let your emotion influence your professional response.